 All successful birthday parties—and all successful parties in general—require advanced planning.
 When planning a birthday party, there are a few different elements to consider so let’s break it down into two types of birthday parties: children and adults.

 Children’s Birthday Parties

 When children reach a certain age, they become well aware of when their birthday is, even though their concept of actual time may not be that accurate.
 It doesn’t take long before they associate a birthday with a party, cake, candles, decorations, and presents!
 Fun and games for all can often leave the host frazzled and exhausted.
 To minimize the stress level when planning a children’s birthday party, follow these tips:

 - Limit the number of children: The rule of thumb is to match the number of guests with the age of the birthday child.
 For example, invite four children for a four-year-old’s birthday party.
 While that may not be reasonable in the circumstances of a large family, in general, it is better to invite fewer children to a children’s birthday party.
-It doesn’t take long for a well-planned party to spiral out of control when too many children, excited for the party and fueled on sugary cake, take over.
+It doesn’t take long for a well-planned party to spiral out of control when too many children, excited for the party and fueled on a sugary cake, take over.
 Games become hard to control and the birthday child is often overwhelmed.
 If you do need to invite a large number of children for whatever reason, then have additional help.
 Having extra bodies, whether that is paid staff or a few friends and relatives, in charge of keeping the children entertained can be a lifesaver.